 Which foods are good sources of plant lignans?

-Flaxseeds are the richest source of plant lignans, having about 8 times the lignan content of sesame seeds [note that flaxseed oil does not contain lignans — they bind to the fiber].
-The other plant foods on the list have about one-tenth or less the amount of lignans as sesame seeds per serving.2, 3 Chia seeds are also a rich source of lignans, however the exact amount is still debatable, so that number will be made available at a later date.
+Flaxseeds are the richest source of plant lignans, having about 3 times the lignan content of chia seeds and 8 times the lignan content of sesame seeds (note that flaxseed oil does not contain lignans — they bind to the fiber).
+The other plant foods on the list have about one-tenth or less the amount of lignans as sesame seeds per serving.2, 3

 - Flaxseeds (85.5 mg/ounce)

 - Sesame seeds (11.2 mg/ounce)5

 - Kale (curly; 1.6 mg/cup)

 - Broccoli (1.2 mg/cup)